Tykok/cedict-chinese-transformation/.github/pull_request_template.md

 List any dependencies that are required for this change and any dependencies you have added.

-## Issues

-Please, include here all the issues that are fixed by this change.

-- Name of issue - #number_of_issue

 ## Type of change

-Please delete options that are not relevant.
+Please check options that are relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)